MobileNetV4 -- Universal Models for the Mobile Ecosystem: Conclusion

 \section{Conclusion}

-In this paper, we presented MobileNetV4, a series of universal, highly efficient models tuned to run efficiently across the mobile ecosystem.
-We leverage multiple advances to make MobileNetV4 mostly-Pareto-optimal on all mobile CPUs, GPUs, DSPs and specialized accelerators, a characteristic not found in any other models tested.
-We introduced the new Universal Inverted Bottleneck and Mobile MQA layers and combined them with improved NAS recipes.
-Combining these with a novel, state of the art distillation approach, we achieve 87\% ImageNet-1K accuracy at 3.8ms latency on Pixel 8 EdgeTPU advancing the state of the art of mobile computer vision.
-Additionally, we introduced a theoretical framework and analysis to understand what makes models universal on heterogeneous devices pointing the way to future designs.
-We hope that the novel contributions and analysis framework further spur advances in mobile computer vision.
+In this paper, we presented MobileNetV4, a series of universal, efficient models that run efficiently across the mobile ecosystem.
+Multiple advances make MobileNetV4 mostly-Pareto-optimal on all mobile CPUs, GPUs, DSPs and specialized accelerators, a characteristic not found in any other models tested.
+We introduced the Universal Inverted Bottleneck and Mobile MQA layers and combined them with improved NAS recipes.
+With these and a novel, SOTA distillation approach, we achieve 87\% ImageNet-1K accuracy at 3.8ms Pixel 8 EdgeTPU latency, setting a new state-of-the-art.
+Finally, we introduced a framework for understanding model universality on heterogeneous devices.
+We hope the novel contributions and analysis further spur advances in mobile computer vision.